 According to Table A2-10, the trajectory of the satellite hosting this sensor is a retrograde circular orbit with 98.6° inclination and 833 km altitude AGL.
 The longitude of the ascending node at the beginning of the simulation has little influence on the results but for definiteness, it is chosen as 0°.
 The study considers a complete revolution of the satellite around the Earth i.e., which has a duration of 110 min according to the standard Keplerian model.

-Figure A9-1 bellows shows the successive positions over the revolution in the ECDF coordinate framework.
+Figure A9-1 below shows the successive positions over the revolution in the ECDF coordinate framework.
 Figure A9-2 further shows the successive positions of the sub-satellite point on a projected map.

 Figure A9-1